 2. Marvel at St. Peter’s Basilica

-While visiting the Vatican Museums and the Sistine Chapel is not exactly cheap (although I still highly recommend it), entrance to St. Peter’s Basilica is free.
-Be prepared to queue for at least half an hour though.
-If time’s a big issue, you can go for a wander around St. Peter’s square and admire the magnificence of the basilica from the outside.
+However, be prepared to queue for at least half an hour..
+If time’s a big issue, you can go for a wander around St. Peter’s Square and admire the magnificence of the basilica from outside.

 3. Go inside the Pantheon